6 Ways to Check If a USB Drive Is Bootable in Windows

 Way 2.
 Booting Test

 Do you want to check for a bootable USB drive on Windows 10?
-Then, the easiest way is to boot your computer from USB.
+Then, the easiest way is to boot your computer from a USB.
 If you can boot your computer from a USB without a hitch, it ensures your drive is bootable.
-Before trying this method, ensure your computer is running, and the USB drive is connected.
+Before trying this method, ensure your computer is running and the USB drive is connected.
 Then, follow these steps:

 Step 1.
 From the Power menu, click on Restart while holding Shift.
 Then, select Use a device to boot Windows.